Yanis77240/tez/test-comparison/Review.md

 ## How to integrate the function into the project

-1. Paste the folder `test_comparison` at the root of the project in the github repository.
+1. Paste the folder `test-comparison` at the root of the project in the github repository.

 2. In the Jenkinsfile, add the two following stages: